Jackie Mudie: Blackpool

 Mudie joined Blackpool in September 1946, signing professional terms in May 1947.
 He was at the club throughout the 1950s, which are the most successful decade in the club's history.

 After three years developing in the reserves, he made his debut on 8 March 1950, against Liverpool, scoring the only goal in a 1–0 win at Anfield.
-The following season he featured regularly as Blackpool challenged in the league and reached the 1951 FA Cup Final.
+The following season he featured regularly as Blackpool challenged in the league and reached the 1951 FA Cup final.
 Newcastle United proved too strong at Wembley, however, and two goals from Jackie Milburn took the trophy to the North-East.
 After the loss, Blackpool signed Ernie Taylor, and Mudie lost his place.
 Eventually, though, he worked his way back into the team.

-In 1952–53, Blackpool bounced back from their disappointment in 1951's FA Cup Final when Mudie's last-minute goal against Tottenham Hotspur in that season's semi-final sealed a return to Wembley, this time to face Bolton Wanderers.
-This match is widely remembered as the "Matthews Final", due to the winger helping to turn a 3–1 deficit into a 4–3 win for Blackpool.
+In 1952–53, Blackpool bounced back from their disappointment in 1951's FA Cup final when Mudie's last-minute goal against Tottenham Hotspur in that season's semi-final sealed a return to Wembley, this time to face Bolton Wanderers.
+This match is widely remembered as the "Matthews final", due to the winger helping to turn a 3–1 deficit into a 4–3 win for Blackpool.
 Although Matthews and hat-trick scorer Stan Mortensen understandably took the limelight, Matthews himself would later acknowledge the importance of the selfless Mudie, noting that his "skill and work for others often made some of us look better than we really were".

-In his early career, Mudie was considered an inside forward, however, when Mortensen was transferred to Hull City in August 1955, Mudie became Blackpool's regular centre-forward, despite his diminutive stature.
-This change of position, combined his scoring 22 and 38 goals in consecutive seasons, enabled him to achieve international recognition and he made his international debut against Wales in 1956.
-His hat-trick in a 4–2 win against Spain in 1957 helped Scotland qualify for the following year's World Cup and he was subsequently selected in the squad that travelled to Sweden.
+In his early career, Mudie was considered an inside forward; however, when Mortensen was transferred to Hull City in August 1955, Mudie became Blackpool's regular centre-forward, despite his diminutive stature.
+This change of position, combined with his scoring 22 and 38 goals in consecutive seasons, enabled him to achieve international recognition.
+He made his international debut against Wales in 1956.
+His hat-trick in a 4–2 win against Spain in 1957 helped Scotland qualify for the following year's World Cup.
+He was subsequently selected in the squad that travelled to Sweden.
 Scotland exited after the group stage, effectively ending Mudie's international career with 17 caps and nine goals to his name.